THE POWERS THAT LIE

 “Yes sir, just a flesh wound.
 I’ll be fine.”

-“Peter!
-Do we really have to go through this, my friend?
+“Do we really have to go through this, my friend?
 I mean what’s the point?
 You know I could kill them, and you, without hesitation.
-Then again, I like the competition.
-The spark in your eye during our encounters, sends chills down my spine, especially now that I have your prized jewels.
+Then again, I do like that spark in your eye during our little competitions, especially now that I have your jewels.
 What a precious little family.”

 “Don’t touch me Robert!”
 Felicia says, moving her head away from his hand.

 “Tell him now!”
 Diablo places the microphone directly in front her mouth, ensuring it hits her lip.

 “Peter don’t…” Felicia screams in the background.
 “Don’t listen to him!”

-“One, two, three, four, five men he counts as they fall to the ground.
-Behind him, a man runs out of one of the offices and rushes Peter, picking him up by the waist, pushing him towards the wall.
-But Peter places his feet against it, walking up the wall and over the man, landing directly behind him, and presses the cold, stainless steel barrel firmly against the man’s head.
+“One, two, three, four, five…” he counts men as they fall to the ground.
+Just then, a man runs out of one of the offices behind him and rushes Peter, picking him up by the waist, pushing him towards the wall.
+But, Peter places his foot against it, walking up and over the man, landing behind him.
+He presses the cold, stainless steel barrel firmly against the man’s head.

 “All right.
 I’ll tell you.
-Right after you go to Hell!” and makes a last ditch effort to rush Peter again.
+Right after you go to Hell!”
+The man makes a last ditch effort to rush Peter again.
 Peter shakes his head and fires.

 “Hold on baby.
 Please hold on!
 You’re going to make it through this.
 I am so sorry baby.
 So sorry!”

-“Shhhh, Peter.
-Save our son.” she says, barely managing to raise her bloodied hand to touching his lips with her index finger.
-But as soon as she does, it drops.
-She keeps fading in and out, her eyes shutting then slowly re-opening to look at Peter holding her.
+“Shhhh, Peter.” she says, barely managing to raise her bloodied hand to touching his lips with her index finger.
+“Save our son.”
+Her hand drops.
+She repearedly fades in and out of consciousness, her eyes shutting then slowly re-opening looking at Peter as he holds her.

 “Where’s the ambulance?!” he screams.
 “Baby no….baby!
-Don’t go… the ambulance is on its way!” he screams as he cradles his wife in his arms.
+Don’t go… the ambulance is on its way!” his men look on as he cradles his wife in his arms.

 “Daddy!”
 Michael cries out.
 “They shot Mommy!
 You’ve got to help her!”

-Diablo slowly turns around and squints as if shielding his eyes from the sun.
+Diablo slowly turns to face Peter and squints as if shielding his eyes from the sun.
 “Peter?
 Peter is that you?
 Look everyone.
 It’s Peter!”
 Diablo merrily says to his men who in turn laugh.
 “Why do we always meet like this?
-You could have prevented this from happening, you know.
-As a friend, I warned you what would happen if you pursued me.”
+You could have prevented this, you know.
+As a friend, I warned you of what would happen if you pursued me.”

-Peter raises his firearm to shoot, but Diablo quickly pulls Michael in front of him as a shield, backing the both of them into the chopper, beyond the range of snipers.
+Peter raises his firearm, but Diablo quickly pulls Michael in front of him as a shield, backing the both of them into the chopper, beyond the range of snipers.
 As the helicopter gains altitude, Diablo shouts, “Peter, you want your son back?
 I hope you can catch.
 But then again, you were never good at it.”
 He tosses Michael out of the chopper and laughs as he watches the boy fall.

 “Noooooooo!”
 Peter screams at the top of his lungs, running faster and faster toward his son with outstretched arms; to catch him before he hits the ground.
 Diablo, still looking on from the copter, smiles, pulls out his .45 and opens fire.
 Round after round bounces off the asphalt, barely missing Peter’s feet.
 Peter’s face turns to rage as he tries to dodge the bullets and still reach for his son, but he was too late.
-When his son’s limp body bounces off of the ground, Diablo ceases firing and salutes Peter.
-Peter rushes to his son’s side, embracing him tightly as he glares at the chopper now in the distance.
-Only now does Peter begin to cry.
+Michael’s limp body bounces off of the ground.
+Diablo ceases firing and salutes Peter.
+Peter rushes to his son’s side and holds him tightly as he glares at the chopper in the distance.
+Only now does Peter allow himself to cry.
 His eyes swell with tears and flood down his cheeks.
 Hatred and rage overwhelm him as he sits on the ground rocking back and forth; his dead child in his arms.
-Diablo would pay.
 Diablo would pay.